 Might it be that our growth and learning is key to a grand plan and they too are part of this equation?
 "They" - in my experience - are patient and persistent.

-Or is this scenario a representation of our evolution?
+Is this scenario a representation of our evolution?
 If we are butterflies and they are stars can we find a plane of connection that provides a middle ground?
-I have to keep working with this puzzle.
+This puzzle is my challenge.

 |Star ...or not.
 The bright spot you can hardly see.
 (Center/1 inch down)|